So, you’ve got a . Congratulations! But what do you do next?

 Make More Revenue

-Acquiring a new can cost 5x times more than retaining the existing ones.
+Acquiring a new can cost 5X more than retaining the existing ones.
 Besides, it takes double the effort to attract a than maintaining an old one.

 Properly onboarded customers are more likely to stay and continue doing business with you and sustain your revenue stream.

 A will ensure that your customers have a seamless transition from knowing your to using it.
 They are less likely to encounter issues in the early stage of adoption.